rackerlabs/design-system/_docs/layout/page-layouts.md

 - Use the main navigation to navigate between the main sections of the application.
 Make sure your application consistently uses either a top navigation or a side navigation, but never both.
-You can use dropdown for subcategories, but be sure to only use one sub-level.
+You can use dropdowns for subcategories, but be sure to only use one sub-level.

 - Use the content area for the application's main data and interactions.
   Make sure you always use breadcrumbs to help users orient themselves and